baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/getting_started/index.md

     The startup batch file will start Slicer and immediately bring the user to the Image Quizzer login screen.

-    When the user exits the quiz, the batch file will start a shutdown process that will cleanup the SlicerDicomDatabase folder that was created in the ImageQuizzer\Outputs folder.
+    When the user exits the quiz, the batch file will start a shutdown process that will clear the SlicerDicomDatabase folder that was created in the ImageQuizzer\Outputs folder.
     (This folder is created automatically by Slicer whenever the Image Quizzer is started.
 	Deleting this folder reduces the startup time when restarting the Image Quizzer.)